Genusbiz/docs/developers/defining-an-app-model/data/object-class-diagram.md

 Using the **Reverse Engineering Wizard**, you can identify, assess and manage changes between your object model and the database via synchronization of database tables and columns.
 New tables and columns are added as draft classes and properties.
 Changes made to columns associated with a property in your diagram are only applied to draft properties.
 Object Class properties are not affected by reverse engineering.

 *   In the **Actions** menu, click **Reverse Engineering**.
 *   In the **Logical Database** box, select the logical database you would like to reverse engineer.
-If your Directory contains more than one data set, in the **Data Set** box, select which data set to access when reading the database dictionary.
+If your app model contains more than one data set, in the **Data Set** box, select which data set to access when reading the database dictionary.
 *   Click **Next**.
 *   Select which tables you would like to reverse engineer.
 To add one or more table, press CTRL and click the tables in the **Available Tables** list, and then click **Select**.
 To remove one or more selected tables, press CTRL and click the tables in the **Selected Tables** list, and then click **Remove**.
 To select or remove all tables, click **Select All** or **Remove All** respectively.
 Tables not found in your diagram are identified as _New Table_ in **Available Tables** list.
 Tables found in your diagram are identified as either _Draft_ or _Object Class_.
 You can filter the types of tables to display by selecting the **View** check boxes below the **Available Tables** list.
 *   Click **Next**.